ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 ### Dennis Mishumov: Why performance matters

-Dennis is ...
+Dennis is frontend developer, speaker.
+Science aficionado.
+And writes for [@smashingmag](https://www.smashingmagazine.com/).

-You can find him on Twitter using the handle [@mishunov](https://twitter.com/mishunov).
+You can find him on Twitter using the handle [@mishunov](https://twitter.com/mishunov) or on his personal website [mishunov.me](http://mishunov.me).

 <blockquote class="clear"><p>
 Performance is not about Mathematics.